hajer78945/Github-Desktop/README.md

-# myTest
+# Github Desktop
 usage:

 1. Commit to master
 2. Fetch origin

-can be update to github
+can be update to github file